 Dlina Volny broadcasts beyond their home of post-Soviet Minsk with the dystopian David Lynch inspired tracks found on “Dazed.”
-Represented by Italians Do it Better, the group’s brooding aesthetic is rooted in a touch of rebellion mixed with optimism – while channeling synth powered motivation.
+Represented by Italians Do it Better, the group’s brooding vibes are rooted in a touch of rebellion mixed with optimism – while channeling synth powered motivation.
 Although they don’t make a direct political statement, Dlina Volny’s creative energy brings awareness to the political climate in Belarus & invites you to support the local scene.
 Discover artists to check out from their side of the world in a Q&A followed by the album below.

 How have your fans in Belarus responded to your political messages?